DIY – How To Make A Milking Table. Read This Before You Start Drilling

 So you’re wondering how to make a milking table?
 You’ve seen a couple of Reddit posts.
 Maybe a grainy video.
 Perhaps a blog from 2014 with a 2×4, some plywood, and a power drill.

 Milking tables have become a niche piece of furniture that you won’t find at IKEA, but that doesn’t mean you can’t make one yourself.
-The most affordable and convenient way to begin is with a portable massage table, which can be found on Amazon for around $80–$120.
-With some modifications, you can cut an access hole and create a DIY version at home.
+The most affordable and convenient way to begin is with a portable massage table, which can be found on Amazon for around $100–$200.
+With some modifications, you can cut an access hole in the table at the right position and create a DIY version at home.

 But there are tradeoffs: keeping the padding intact, dealing with support cables, and making sure there’s enough clearance for the person underneath.
-Below, we’ll walk you through the process step by step, and then compare it to ready-made professional options.
+Below, we’ll walk you through the process step by step with some photos from our workshop, and then compare it to ready-made professional options.

 $80–$120